ebrahimpichka/ebrahimpichka/README.md

 ### 📝 &nbsp; **About Me**
 -----
 - 🔭 &nbsp;I’m a Grad Engineering Student and a machine learning enthusiast/researcher.
-I like to design, train and analyze algorithms that can learn autonomously.
-I have a strong background in machine learning, deep learning, and reinforcement learning.
+My primary research interests include machine/deep learning, deep reinforcement learning, mathematical optimization and operations research, graph neural networks, and graph-powered ML.
+Also, I have always had an eye for advancements and research in Natural Language Processing.

-- 🌱&nbsp; I am passionate about solving complex problems with artificial intelligence, whether they are in applied areas such as healthcare, finance, and supply chain, or in more fundamental areas such as optimization techniques and new approaches to solving tasks with AI.
+- 🌱&nbsp; I am passionate about solving complex problems with artificial intelligence, whether they are in applied areas such as healthcare, finance, and supply chain, or in more fundamental topics of AI such as optimization techniques, learning methods, and model architectures.